-As indicated in note 1.1.10.14 "Impairment of La Poste's Mail CGU assets" in the notes to the consolidated financial statements, despite the compensation obtained from the French State in 2021 for the Universal which is expected to remain at a high level for some time, will generate a significant increase in costs over the business plan horizon, which can impaired for an amount of €940 million (including €250 million of
+As indicated in note 1.1.10.14 "Impairment of La Poste's Mail CGU assets" in the notes to the consolidated financial statements, despite the compensation obtained from the French State in 2021 for the Universal Postal Service, which is currently being notified to the European Commission, the Mail CGU's business plan has deteriorated deeply in 2022 due to the sharp acceleration of inflation in 2022.
+This inflation, which is expected to remain at a high level for some time, will generate a significant increase in costs over the business plan horizon, which can only be partially offset by an increase in tariffs.